AlexIglesia/mvd-walks/README.md

 # Mvd Walks

-This website is created mainly for any person interested in participating in a free walking tour in the city of Montevideo, Uruguay.
+This website is created for any person interested in participating in a free walking tour in the city of Montevideo, Uruguay.

 ![alt text](assets/images/responsive.png)